 \begin{theorem} There exists a universal constant $\epsilon_0>0$ such that for any prime $p$ and $k\geq 1$ we have

 \end{theorem} To prove this theorem, we adopt a new view of $\sf{CHSH_q}$.
 The main insight here is the following. \begin{fact} A classical strategy for $\bf\mathsf{CHSH_q}$ is in direct correspondence with a configuration of $q$ non-vertical lines and $q$ points in $\F_q^2$ , with no two lines having the same slope, and no two points lying on the same vertical line.
-Given such a configuration of lines and points, the winning probability of the corresponding strategy for $\sf{CHSH_q}$ is proportional to the number of point-line incidences. \end{fact} The above geometric picture is one of the remarkable aspects of $\sf{CHSH_q}$ which makes its study even more appealing to us.
-This new view of $\sf{CHSH_q}$ gives us access to the wealth of powerful results in arithmetic combinatorics where the questions related to the incidences of collections of points and lines have recently seen much progress.
-Most relevant to our problem is the celebrated finite field Szemer\'{e}di-Trotter theorem of Bourgain, Katz and Tao \cite{BKT} which states that, under a certain size restriction satisfied in our case, the number of incidences between a collection of points $P$ and a collection of lines $L$ is at most of the size $|P|^{\frac{3}{4}-\epsilon} |L|^{\frac{3}{4}-\epsilon_0}$ for some $\epsilon_0>0$.
-This powerful result combined with Fact \ref{important_fact} is already sufficient to prove the upper bound in Theorem \ref{main_thm_classical}.
+Given such a configuration of lines and points, the winning probability of the corresponding strategy for $\sf{CHSH_q}$ is proportional to the number of point-line incidences. \end{fact} The correspondence in Fact \ref{important_fact} allows us access to some powerful results in arithmetic combinatorics where questions related to the incidences of collections of points and lines over finite fields have seen much progress recently.
+Most relevant to our problem is the celebrated finite field Szemer\'{e}di-Trotter theorem of Bourgain, Katz and Tao \cite{BKT} which states that, under a certain size restriction satisfied in our case, the number of incidences between a collection of points $P$ and a collection of lines $L$ is at most of the size $|P|^{\frac{3}{4}-\epsilon_0} |L|^{\frac{3}{4}-\epsilon_0}$ for some $\epsilon_0>0$.\footnote{The original proof of Bourgain \emph{et al.}~did not show an explicit bound on $\epsilon_0$ however work in recent years have obtained explicit bounds of the form $\epsilon_0>\frac{1}{700}$.
+However, the truth is believed to be much better than what is proved in these works.} This result combined with Fact \ref{important_fact} is essentially sufficient to prove the upper bound in Theorem \ref{main_thm_classical}.